jgj-git/nvim/README.md

 **TODO**: add the option to insert Accelera's
 [UVM reference implementation](https://www.accellera.org/downloads/standards/uvm)
 files into slang's file list.
+For the most popular vendors (Questa, VCS) the UVM source code will be in `$UVM_HOME/src`.